Epidemiology Student Travel Grant

 Epidemiology Data Center

-The mission of the Epidemiology Program at the Louisiana State University Health Sciences Center School of Public Health is to study disease distributions and the determinants of health and disease risk in human populations and to develop the means for prevention and control, with a special emphasis on underserved populations and health disparities in Louisiana.
-This is accomplished through research, education and service.
+The mission of the LSU SPH Epidemiology program is to advance the understanding of disease distributions and the determinants of health and disease risk in human populations by developing the tools for prevention and control, with a particular emphasis on underserved communities and eliminating health disparities.
+We achieve this through excellence in research, education, and service.

 What is Epidemiology?